wedesoft/www.wedesoft.de/_posts/2024-12-26-clojure-ruby-python-performance.md

 As stated before, one cannot generalize this limited performance comparison.
 However maybe one can maybe make the following observations:
-* The combination of Clojure and the JVM allows for better performance of dynamically typed programs even when comparing with Python Numba/LLVM.
+* The combination of Clojure and the JVM allows for better performance of dynamically typed programs even getting close to Cython performance.
 * The performance of numerical algorithms in Clojure can be further improved when using unchecked math.
 * Being able to call an AOT compiled C-implementation of a numerical algorithm still gives the best performance as can be seen by the Python math library implementation of factorial.
 This is maybe a reflection of the fact that Python has the strongest support when it comes to numerical libraries.
 * Only Clojure supports macros, which allow for results to be computed at compile time instead of at runtime, if the arguments are known early.
 * Currently only Clojure supports parallel algorithms such as `fold` and `pmap`.
 However they only offer performance benefits for larger tasks than the one tested here.

 Any suggestions and comments are welcome.

+**Update:**

+Replaced Numba implementation with Cython.

 [1]: https://gist.github.com/wedesoft/f72020437ce035a394c0e12c2208f8b3
 [2]: https://cljdoc.org/d/criterium/criterium/